Advancing NHS Legacy Information Management

 Executive Summary

-NHS trusts are under increasing pressure to modernise legacy information management, ensuring compliance, interoperability, and readiness for AI-driven healthcare.
-This whitepaper presents a staged maturity model, adapted for the NHS, to guide trusts from fragmented, rigid legacy data practices to intelligent, cloud-native information management.
+NHS Trusts and health systems are under increasing pressure to modernise legacy information management, ensuring compliance, interoperability, and readiness for AI-driven healthcare.
+This white paper presents a staged maturity model, adapted for the NHS, to guide organisations from fragmented, rigid legacy data practices to intelligent, cloud-native information management.

 Introduction

-Legacy information systems—often siloed, reliant on static repositories, or dependent on complex, on-premise architectures—pose significant risks to NHS organizations.
+Legacy information systems – often siloed, reliant on static repositories, or dependent on complex, on-premise architectures – pose significant risks to NHS organisations.
 These include compliance gaps, inefficiencies, and barriers to digital transformation.
 The NHS-specific Legacy Information Management Maturity Model (NHS-LIMM) provides a clear roadmap for trusts to evolve their practices.

 The NHS Legacy Information Management Maturity Model (NHS-LIMM)